 Applications will be processed within five working days, and your rate notice will be e-mailed to you.

-You can now choose to receive your rate notices electronically via eNotices or BPAY View.
+You can now choose to receive your rate notices electronically.
+You can find your eNotices reference number on your rate notice.
 Visit the electronic delivery of rate notices page to find out more.

 Manningham does not offer a full payment option.
 If you wish to pay your rates in a single payment you must ensure that the respective four instalment due dates are satisfied to avoid penalty interest being charged.

-Manningham Council rates can be paid via the following services:
+Manningham Council Rates can also be paid via the following services:

 Via the Internet

 Call Australia Post on 131816 and pay by credit card*.
 Quote the Billpay code and reference number on the front of your rate notice.

 Present your rate notice at an Australia Post outlet and make a payment by cash, cheque, money order, EFTPOS or credit card*.

 Detach the bottom portion of your rate notice and mail it with your cheque or money order made out to Manningham City Council and addressed to PO Box 1, Doncaster VIC 3108.

 If you hold a current pensioner concession card, or DVA Gold Card with war widow or TPI classification and live at the property shown on your Rate Notice you may be eligible for a rebate.
 For the 2020-2021 year, there is a 50% rebate on Council Rates up to a yearly maximum of $241.
 You will also be eligible for a $50 rebate on your Fire Services Property Levy.